Plum Island Animal Disease Center: Diseases studied and outbreaks

 As a diagnostic facility, PIADC scientists study more than 40 foreign animal diseases, including classical swine fever and African swine fever.
 PIADC runs about 30,000 diagnostic tests each year.
 PIADC operates Biosafety Level 3 Agriculture (BSL-3Ag), BSL-3 and BSL-2 laboratory facilities.
-The facility's research program includes developing diagnostic tools and biologicals for foot-and-mouth disease and other diseases of livestock.
+The facility's research program includes the development of diagnostic tools and biologicals for foot-and-mouth disease and other livestock diseases.

 Because federal law stipulates that live foot-and-mouth disease virus cannot be studied on the mainland, PIADC is unique in that it is currently the only laboratory in the U.S. equipped with research facilities that permit the study of foot-and-mouth disease.

 Foot-and-mouth disease is extremely contagious among cloven-hooved animals, and people who have come in contact with it can carry it to animals.
 Accidental outbreaks of the virus have caused catastrophic livestock and economic losses in many countries throughout the world.

-Foot-and-mouth disease was eradicated from the U.S. in 1929 (with the exception of the stocks within the Plum Island center) but is currently endemic to many parts of the world.
+Foot-and-mouth disease was eradicated from the U.S. in 1929 (except for stocks at the Plum Island center) but is currently endemic in many parts of the world.

-In 2012, two researchers at the facility, John Neilan and Michael Puckette, developed the first Foot-and-mouth disease vaccine which does not require live virus cultures in the manufacturing process, allowing vaccine development to occur safely and legally on U.S. mainland for the first time.
+In 2012, two researchers at the facility, John Neilan and Michael Puckette, developed the first foot-and-mouth disease vaccine, which does not require live virus cultures in the manufacturing process, allowing vaccine development to occur safely and legally on the U.S. mainland for the first time.